driiisdev/dufil-task/server/README.md

 ## Configuration
 ### Environment Variables
 The application uses environment variables for configuration.
-Refer to `.env_example` for the required variables.
+Refer to `env_example` for the required variables.

 ### Database
 The database configuration is managed in `src/config/config.ts`.